micene09/scarlett/docs/api/rest-client-options.md

 (request: IRequest) => void | Promise
 ```

-Global handler, running on your `RestClient`'s instance context, called at every request.
+Global handler, running on your rest client context, called at every request.
 You can edit the outgoing request options, just modify the `request` object provided as first argument.

 If the return value is a `Promise`'s instance, the request will `await` for it before starting.